DolbeaultRemy/M2Internship/README.md

 After running the Setup.jl file to load your virtual environment, run the ElecMgtDD_QC_CFunctions_Op.ipynb file.
 It will create a Cfunctions directory, where all the functions will be stored, a dispatcher that will call all the subfunction in a single call from Julia, and an objs.txt file that helps the compilation of the Cfunction.
 Then, run in a command shell in your directory the command _make -f MakefileMac -jNbrCores_, where Nbrcores is the number of cores you want to use to compile your functions.
 If your on windows, run _make -f MakefileWindows -jNbrCores_.
 For windows, the MSYS2 compiler was used.
 Finally, run the QC_solve.ipynb to solve the differential equations.
 If you are using windows, change the name of the library in the ccall with "liballfuncs.dll".

+### Supplementary instructions

+The most accessible example using symbolic computation is in the 1x2x4.
+In the M2Internship-main, you will find several codes, such as the one used to compute 75 atoms, where the number of C functions is to big to use the classical method.
+The differential equations have to be splitted in several functions, each of them calling 2000 differential equations.
+Several calls must then be made from Julia to solve the system.
+For the scanning algorithms (filling fraction, number of ES, $\theta_l$ dependencies), the different set of differential equations are automatically compiled, and then solved using the appropriate Julia code.

+You may of course be expected to change the names of the directories

+The report of the internship is added to the Github.